vamseeds/explore-bash-scripting/README.md

       **eg :  read only variable declare -r x=1000
       ** array variable declare -a my_array or declare -A my_array
   * Use declare -p to see which kind of variable it is .
 Eg : declare -p PATH
+  * Scripts which needs to be sourced should not start with shebang ... having shebang will create a new subshell for execution